UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Connection Type

-The core technology delivering internet to your home plays a massive role in your overall stability.
+The core technology delivering the internet to your home plays a massive role in your overall stability.
 Fiber internet typically offers the lowest jitter possible because the light signals travel incredibly fast through glass strands and aren’t subject to standard electromagnetic interference.
-Conversely, satellite and 5G connections generally suffer from higher jitter because the signal must travel through the open air over long distances, leaving it vulnerable to weather patterns and physical obstructions.
+Conversely, satellite and 5G connections generally suffer from higher variation because the signal must travel through the open air over long distances, leaving it highly vulnerable to weather patterns and physical obstructions.

 Connection TypeTypical JitterBest For